 There was a significant difference in skill gain over the 4 hours of execution.
-Therefore, a very significant gain was observed in the first four hours of operation.
+Therefore, a very sig-

 Table 4 presents the percentage of total performance of the three classes of operators at the end of the training process.
 As can be seen, the individuals studied in the profile classes maintained a mean performance difference, with the same rating of the first 4 hours of operation, during all 40 hours of training.